ClementNerma/NightOS/docs/specs/kernel/hardware.md

 This descriptor is then used by the [`sys::hw`](../services/hw.md) service to expose the device to the rest of the operating system.

-Its size can vary up to 96 bytes.
+Its size can vary up to 256 bytes.

 ## Connection interface identifier

-The connection interface identifier (CII) is a 4-byte number describing what a component is connected to:
+The *connection interface identifier* (CII) is a 4-byte number describing what a component is connected to:

 - Connection type (1 byte):
   - `0x01`: PCI-Express